 Dear (choose between Dr. or Professor) _________,

-- If your marks for these courses are good (>A-) you should list them
+• If your marks for these courses are good (>A-) consider listing them

 Regards,